AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47666-search-in-user-roles-not-working.md

 ---
-title: "ACSD-47666 Adobe Commerce patch: Search in [!UICONTROL User Roles not working]"
+title: "ACSD-47666 Adobe Commerce patch: search in [!UICONTROL User Roles not working]"
 description: Apply the ACSD-47666 patch to fix the Adobe Commerce issue where the filter function on [!UICONTROL User Roles] does not work as expected.
 ---

-# ACSD-47666: Adobe Commerce patch: Search in user roles not working
+# ACSD-47666: Adobe Commerce patch: search in [!UICONTROL User Roles] not working

-The ACSD-47666 patch solves the issue where the search in user roles is not working.
+The ACSD-47666 patch solves the issue where the search in [!UICONTROL User Roles] is not working.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.23 is installed.
 The patch ID is ACSD-47666.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions